OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 ### Objects, hierarchy, methods, properties, collections

-All of the Excel's object model is defined in a hierarchical structure of objects, beginning with the workbook object of type `ExcelScript.Workbook`.
+All of Excel's object model is defined in a hierarchical structure of objects, beginning with the workbook object of type `ExcelScript.Workbook`.
 An object can contain methods, properties, and other objects within it.
 Objects are linked to each other using the methods.
 An object's method can return another object or collection of objects.
 Using the code editor's IntelliSense (code completion) feature is a great way to explore the object hierarchy.
 You can also use the [official reference documentation site](/javascript/api/office-scripts/overview) to follow along with the relationships among objects.

 An [object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.
 In the case of the Office Scripts object model, an object represents a thing in the Excel file that users interact with such as a chart, hyperlink, pivot-table, etc. It can also represent the behavior of an object such as the protection attributes of a worksheet.